Burkitt Lymphoma in Children

 - HIV, the virus that causes AIDS

-What are the symptoms of Burkitt lymphoma?
+What are the symptoms of Burkitt lymphoma in a child?

 The symptoms of Burkitt lymphoma start suddenly, and the tumors tend to grow very quickly.
 A child can become very sick in a few days to a few weeks.
 Symptoms of a belly (abdominal) tumor can include: